NicoloMoretti/barracks/docs/scripting-guide.md

 ```

+> [!TIP]
-This is possible because a function call is not simply a jump to a zone of code, but it's more akin to executing a new sub-program, which has it's own local memory variables and execution state.
+> This is possible because a function call is not simply a jump to a zone of code, but it's more akin to executing a new sub-program, which has it's own local memory variables and execution state.

 > [!WARNING]